Skyline Launches Massive Lighting Retrofit Across Apartment Portfolio

-“We have been improving the portfolio efficiencies of our apartment properties for more than 11 years, through our Skyline Portfolio Efficiency Plan,” said Roy Jason Ashdown, Co-Founder and Chief Operating Officer of the Skyline Group of Companies.
+“We have been improving the portfolio efficiencies of our apartment properties for more than 11 years, through our Skyline Portfolio Efficiency Plan,” said Roy Jason Ashdown, Co-Founder and Chief Sustainability Officer of the Skyline Group of Companies.

 “LED bulbs come with a number of benefits when compared to CFL and incandescent bulbs.
 They last 20 times longer than incandescent bulbs, and use 85% less energy.
 Plus – they contain zero mercury.
 This is a powerful way for us to drastically improve the ‘green factor’ in our buildings.
 We owe it to our residents to take advantage of the latest technology, so they can be proud to rent from a landlord that cares about the environment.”